aryamanpathak2022/promptflow/README.md

    - While current tools rely on predefined support for frameworks, Prompt Flow dynamically accesses web resources for up-to-date documentation, enabling it to adapt to cutting-edge frameworks and evolving languages effortlessly.

 ## Comprehensive Infrastructure
-- Utilizes Docker, LangChain, and access to cloud providers (AWS, GCP) for dynamic project execution, deployment, and web access, supporting CI/CD integration and real-time updates for evolving frameworks.
+- Utilizes Docker, LangChain, Informatica, and access to cloud providers (AWS, GCP) for dynamic project execution, deployment, and web access, supporting CI/CD integration and real-time updates for evolving frameworks.
+- Implements Terraform and Kubernetes for infrastructure automation and container orchestration, ensuring scalability and reliability.
+- Employs Redis for high-performance caching, WebSockets for real-time communication, and Kafka/RabbitMQ for distributed messaging.
+- Integrates Istio and Linkerd for service mesh solutions, enhancing observability, security, and traffic management.
+- Implements OpenTelemetry for distributed tracing and monitoring of microservices architecture.
+- Uses OpenAI and Hugging Face for state-of-the-art AI model deployment and processing.
+- Leverages TensorFlow and PyTorch for advanced machine learning and deep learning capabilities.

 ## LLM and LangChain Optimization
 - Features an optimized LLM integrated with LangChain for natural language processing, focusing on efficient prompt handling, accurate code generation, and seamless cloud deployment.
+- Enhances performance using GraphQL for efficient API interactions and Golang for high-speed backend processing.
+- Leverages Prometheus and Grafana for real-time monitoring and performance analytics, ensuring system reliability and efficiency.
+- Adopts Rust and Elixir for highly concurrent, low-latency backend processing, improving overall system responsiveness.
+- Integrates .NET Core and Haskell for functional programming paradigms, improving code efficiency and maintainability.

 ## Installation